Follow us on social media:

 computing (HTC) system (which also includes specialized hardware for extreme memory, GPUs, and other cases), and should not be run on the HPC Cluster.

 Before using the campus-shared HPC Cluster or any CHTC computing resource, you will need to

 filling out the

-Information regarding buy-in options for access to your own priority queue.
+information regarding buy-in options for access to your own priority queue.

 The HPC Cluster servers consist of two head nodes and many compute nodes

-hardware generations, including the largest partitions that are available to
+of hardware, including the largest partitions that are available to

-anyone on campus (for free). contain different generations of hardware.
+anyone on campus (for free).

 Our first generation nodes ("univ" partition) each have 16 CPU cores of